GeorgeKaravas/Movie-Viewer/Readme.md

 *Use Chrome to view the page.*

-*In the site you can search the popular movies that are listed, by title, in the search bar*
+*In the site you can search the popular movies that are listed, by title, in the search bar.*

-*Alternative, you can click a title of a movie from the list and a second window will pop-up to show you the details,the poster and a summary of the movie*
+*Alternative, you can click the title of a movie from the list and a second window will pop-up to show you the details,the poster and a summary of the movie.*

-*In the pop-up window, at the bottom, you can chooose to click "check it out in ThemovieDB" to promt you to the ThemovieDB site,so you can check the movie there*
+*In the pop-up window, at the bottom, you can chooose to click "check it out in ThemovieDB" to promt you to the ThemovieDB site,so you can check the movie there.*

 # Built With